aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 numbers refer to each of the two urea molecules in the unit cell.
-Because they are equivalent by symmetry, their volumes and electron populations are the same and the charge is zero (the sum of the pseuopotential charges in each molecule is 24).
+Because they are equivalent by symmetry, their volumes and electron populations are the same and the charge is zero (the sum of the pseudopotential charges in each molecule is 24).

 ## Example files package